-To be eligible to receive most funds administered by the Office of Financial Aid, the applicant must:

-- a. be admitted and currently enrolled in at least three hours (though students enrolled in fewer than three hours may be eligible for some Title IV funds); - b be enrolled in a degree or certificate program at Fayetteville State University. - c. be a U.S. citizen, permanent resident or eligible noncitizen; - d. be making satisfactory academic progress (See "Satisfactory Academic Progress,") toward the completion of his or her academic program; - e. not be in default status on a Title IV loan on a scholarship or Title IV grant from a previous enrollment period; and - f. file for financial aid and demonstrate financial need according to the criteria defined below.
+- To be eligible to receive most funds administered by the Office of Financial Aid, the applicant must: - a. be admitted and currently enrolled in at least three hours (though students enrolled in fewer than three hours may be eligible for some Title IV funds); - b be enrolled in a degree or certificate program at Fayetteville State University. - c. be a U.S. citizen, permanent resident or eligible non-citizen; - d. be making satisfactory academic progress (See "Satisfactory Academic Progress,") toward the completion of his or her academic program; - e. not be in default status on any Title IV aid from a previous enrollment period; and complete the Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 1.

 Eligibility for most financial aid programs administered by the Office of Financial Aid is based on "Financial Eligibility" as demonstrated on the Institution Information Student Report (ISIR).
 Eligibility need is the difference between the costs to attend college and what the applicant and his or her family can reasonably afford to contribute toward the student's education.
+Graduate students are ordinarily eligible only for student loans.